alirezamika/autoscraper/README.md

 print(result)
 ```

-You can also pass any custom `requests` module attribute. for example you may want to use proxies:
+You can also pass any custom `requests` module parameter. for example you may want to use proxies or custom headers:

 ```python
 proxies = {